shivanirathore24/Movie-App/README.md

    - This change triggers a re-render of the component, updating the button's appearance and text accordingly.

 - Similarly did for Cart Button.

+### Creating MovieList
+1. Create 'Movielist.js' file as component in React that imports the 'Moviecard component' and renders four Moviecard components within it.
+2. Now 'App component' renders the 'Movielist component', which in turn renders multiple Moviecard components.